astronomer/docs/astro/create-cluster.md

 #### Step 2: Confirm with Astronomer

 Astronomer support sends you a notification when your cluster is created.
-After your cluster is created, you can create a new Deployment in the cluster.
+After your cluster is created, you can create a new Deployment in the cluster and start deploying pipelines.
 See [Create a Deployment](create-deployment.md).

 </TabItem>